saltstack/salt/doc/topics/cloud/joyent.rst

 Getting Started With Joyent
 ===========================

-Joyent is a public cloud provider supporting SmartOS, Linux, FreeBSD, and Windows.
+Joyent is a public cloud host that supports SmartOS, Linux, FreeBSD, and Windows.